Sideral-Tech/clyde-proxy/README.md

 # 🤖 Clyde Proxy

-Proxy Clyde from one Discord server to another.
+Proxy Clyde from one Discord channel to another.

 ## Demo